 Signages would work particularly well in manufacturing, or retail environments where the use of emails and computers is on the lower side.

-While digital and visual communication is critical, the criticality of meetings as a communication channel is also important.
+While digital and visual communication is critical, meetings as a communication channel are also important.

 It is important to conduct meetings, whether in-person or virtual, meetings before and after the launch.
 So, the launch itself can be a grand event in the form of a town hall.